 Traditionally, they usually do this on blogs.
-As a company, you typically have a blog, and you try to build up this trust that you are an expert in something.
+As a company, you typically have a blog and try to build up this trust that you are an expert in something.
 The collaboration explores the concept of having another company somewhere else in the world doing the same thing as you’re doing or something very similar.
 Learning from their experience has been mind-blowing for some of our users because now, in Australia, someone might be doing the same thing that we’re doing here in the UK, having the same problem.
 So why not just get together, share this knowledge and help each other grow.

 I noticed that your product has three tiers.
 Can you explain that?

 We offer three plans – first, the basic plan where we allow everyone to get a feel of the product and get a sense of what functionalities – you can publish a deal, visit companies, comment on other companies or message them – but all the features are limited to a point.
 So let’s say a limited of five deals per month or something similar.

 This is the free version, correct?

 Yes, we offer the basic version for free.
 The next plan is the standard version; It has a bit more functionality in terms of how you can get them featured on our blog, shared with thousands of entrepreneurs, and on our social media channels.

 the final option is the premium plan, where you can have unlimited access to everything, and we help you optimize your profile on the platform so that you can target the specific